 - Email (first written notice)

-During this time, a member of the Harmoney Collections team will be assigned to the delinquent Borrower.
+During this time, a member of the Harmoney Collections team will be assigned to manage the delinquent Borrower.

 Over this time period, further attempts will be made by the Collections team to contact the Borrower and arrange for immediate repayment.
-During this period a second written notice will be sent to the delinquent Borrower warning them of the consequences of late repayments.
+During this period a second written notice will be sent to the delinquent Borrower informing them of the consequences of late repayments.

 Over this time period, further attempts will be made by the Collections team to contact the Borrower and arrange for immediate repayment.
-During this period a third written notice will be sent to the delinquent Borrower warning them of the consequences of late repayments, including, but not limited to:
+During this period a third written notice will be sent to the delinquent Borrower informing them of the consequences of late repayments, including, but not limited to:

 - Written Letter of Notice